Communicating with the cloud

 How a device uses the modem to talk to the cloud over Bluetooth

-With Device Requests, Blecon Devices communicate with your application over HTTP using a simple request/response model.
+With Device Requests, Blecon Devices communicate with your cloud integration using a simple request/response model.

 Requests are typically used when a device needs to retrieve information from the cloud, for example configuration.